Sexual Violence Policy

 • Is not silence or the absence of “no”

-• Cannot be given if the victim is impaired by alcohol or drugs, or is unconscious
+• Cannot be given if the victim is impaired or unconscious

 • Can be revoked at any time

-• Cannot be obtained if the perpetrator abuses a position of trust, power or authority
+• Cannot be obtained through abuse of trust, power, or authority

 • Includes people who identify as lesbian, gay, bisexual, transgender, Two-Spirit, queer, questioning, intersex, asexual, pansexual and/or gender fluid.

-• A report refers to an official report to the school and/or a more formal process made to law enforcement.
+• A report refers to an official complaint to the school or law enforcement.

 Sexual Violence Response Protocol